metr-systems/redash/metr_docs/README.md

 - command to test backend is `pytest`
+- command to test frontend is `yarn test`
-- command to test frontend is `yarn test` checking your installed dependencies for any failing tests
+- command to run one frontend test named "testName" is `yarn jest -t "testName"` checking your installed dependencies for any failing tests

 - for installing cypress on mac